teja2495/rewritely/README.md

 * **Floating Icon:** Provides a non-intrusive floating icon for easy access to the rewrite functionality.
 Type at least 3 words in the input field for the icon to show up.
 * **API Key Management:** Securely stores and manages the OpenAI API key with the ability to reset it.
 * **App Selection:** Choose which specific apps should show the floating icon, or enable it for all apps.
 * **Custom Options:** Create and manage custom rewrite prompts with up to 4 custom options plus default and ChatGPT options.
+Users can also update default prompts along with adding new custom options.
-* **Smart Caching:** Efficient app list caching for better performance during app selection.
+* **ChatGPT Integration:** Special ChatGPT option that copy-pastes text directly into ChatGPT with the configured prompt for seamless workflow.
 * **Permissions Handling:** Manages necessary permissions, including Accessibility Service and Draw Over Other Apps.

 ## Prerequisites